nus-tic4001-AY2122S1/tp/docs/UserGuide.md

     4. delete 3 : Deletes the 3rd flight shown in the current list.

     5. edit 2 /from new location: Edit old from with new from change the key word 'from' with other key word to edit the flight detail.

+    6. sort price : Sort all flight records by price in ascending order.

+    7. sort datetime : Sort all flight records by datetime format, the earliest flight is at the top.

+    8. search singapore : Search for the keyword "singapore" in the whole flight record.

-    6. exit : Exit the application.
+    7. exit : Exit the application.

 6. Duke has auto-save and auto-load function.
 The list is being save as a text file named "Duke.txt" which is auto created and overwritten in the root folder.